achinn/git-workshop/all/git-workshop-all-presenter.md

   `git update-index --add --cacheinfo 100644,<blob hash>,test.txt`
   Note: there are no spaces between the commas
 - **Q:** Now what does `git status` show?

 ---

+# ✋ Stop and synchronize with the rest of the group 🛑

+---